bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:01:40

-These days, I’ve been focusing on a couple of things, but it focuses mostly around mempool policy and also L2, the application of ANYPREVOUT.
+These days, I’ve been focusing on a couple of things, but it focuses mostly around mempool policy and also Eltoo, the application of `ANYPREVOUT`.

 Murch: 00:01:50